The Films of Brian De Palma

 Femme Fatale (September 16/02)

 With Femme Fatale, Brian De Palma has returned to the sort of movie he does best.
-Filled with twists, double-crosses, and visually stunning sequences, Femme Fatale is a throwback to his earlier films like Dressed to Kill and Blow Out.
+Filled with twists, double-crosses, and visually stunning sequences, Femme Fatale is a throwback to earlier films like Dressed to Kill and Blow Out.

 The movie opens with a fantastic jewelry heist set at the Cannes Film Festival, with Laure (Rebecca Romijn-Stamos) playing a pivotal role in the crime.
 Not surprisingly, she decides against sharing the loot with her partners-in-crime and escapes with the $10 million booty.
 Meanwhile, a down-on-his-luck photographer (Antonio Banderas) is about to find himself embroiled in Laure's scheme.